cosmos/ibc-go/docs/ibc/light-clients/overview.md

 Learn how to build IBC light client modules and fulfill the interfaces required to integrate with core IBC. {synopsis}

 The following aims to provide a high level IBC light client module developer guide.
-The lifecycle of IBC light clients are created and maintained by the core IBC `MsgServer` and the abstractions provided by the `02-client` submodule.
-A light client module developer is only required to implement the methods and fulfil the expectations of a defined set of interfaces.
-In ibc-go these interfaces reside within the `core/modules/exported` package.
+Access to IBC light clients are gated by the core IBC `MsgServer` which utilizes the abstractions set by the `02-client` submodule to call into a light client module.
+A light client module developer is only required to implement the [`ClientState`](https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go#L36) and [`ConsensusState`](https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go#L134) interfaces as defined in the `core/modules/exported` package.

 Throughout this guide the `07-tendermint` light client module may be referred to as a reference example.